 The light continues to lengthen our days as we move toward Imbolc.
 Imbolc is a festival celebrating Spring.
 It falls on February 1st in the Northern Hemisphere and is halfway between Winter Solstice and Spring Equinox.

 Although the Spring Equinox marks the first day of spring, the start of February is also the start of the lambing season.
 Baby animals are coming into the world, bulbs and buds are pushing forth from the soil and trees are promising new leaves will be coming soon.
+Birds are mating and making quite the ruckus too!

-But even beneath this life pulses on.
+But even beneath this, life pulses on.
 Even when the buds and bulbs can not yet be seen they are there beneath the surface waiting to re-emerge.
 And as the lambs come forth, so to does the hope for light, warmth and growth of the next season.

 The wheel of the year is deeply linked to the turning of the seasons and the ability to sustain nourishment throughout the year.
 This is a time (where I live) to prune the trees and bushes back, to begin to tidy and clean up garden beds in anticipation of spring planting, to cast spells for abundance and fertility upon the earth in support of the soil growing a hearty harvest when the time comes to plant.